noInfoPath/noInfoPath-data/README.md

 |----|----|-----------|
 |tableName|string|name of the table that this instance will interact with.|
 |queryBuilder|function|a reference to a function that compiles supplied NoFilters, NoSort, and NoPage objects into a query object compatible with the upstream provider.|

+When 'query' is an object then check to see if it is a NoFilters object.
+If not, add a filter to the intrinsic filters object based on the query's key property, and the query's value.

+When query a number, a filter is created on the instrinsic filters object using the `rowid`  WebSQL column as the column to filter on.
+Query will be the target value of query.

+When the query is a string it is assumed a table is being queried by it's primary key.

+> Passing a string when the entity is a SQL View is not allowed.

 ## noDbSchema
 The noDbSchema service provides access to the database configuration that